Notes on Gompf's infinite order corks: Gompf's infinite order cork .

 This cork $C$ produces a knot-surgery $X_K$ for a 4-manifold $X$ for a square zero torus $T$.
 The torus satisfies the following condition.

 We assume $r=s=-m=1$.
-Let $V$ be the neighborhood of the Kodaira's singular fibration with type III, which $V$ also appears as the same role in \cite{T4}.
-Let $V$ be embedded in $X$. $T$ is embedded as a general fiber of $V\subset X$.
+Let $V$ be the neighborhood of the Kodaira's singular fibration of type III, which $V$ is also used in \cite{T4} in the same situation.
+Suppose that $V$ is embedded in $X$. $T$ is embedded as a general fiber of $V\subset X$.
 Then there exists an embedding $C\subset V\subset X$ such that

 where $K=\kappa(k,-1)$ is the $2k$-twist knot.